Get all Conditional Access Query’s with a single click using Graph API

 Now go to: Developer.microsoft.com and sign-in with user credentials.
 After the sign-in it is important to consent to the permissions.
 For the consent action; click on modify permissions and click on consent:

 The Microsoft Graph Explorer is a good tool for analyzing and testing API requests.

-The API makes it possible to use the Graph for different situation.
-Microsoft showed some samples what you can do with API and scripts related to Conditional Access: Examples are; Deploy from a standard set, monitor policy changes, backup CA rules and import.
+The API makes it possible to use the Graph for different situations.
+Microsoft showed some samples of what you can do with API and scripts related to Conditional Access: Examples are; Deploy from a standard set, monitor policy changes, backup CA rules, and import.
 More information on techcommunity and GitHub